 FBC: Firebreak - A Paranatural Co‑Op Shooter in the Control Universe

-Developed and published by Remedy Entertainment, FBC: Firebreak is a 3-player cooperative FPS where the players will delve into the secrets of the mysterious Federal Bureau of Control (FBC).
-The setting of this game is six years after the events of Control, another title by Remedy Entertainment.
-This game revolves around a special unit of soldiers named Firebreak.
-This is the first multiplayer game released by Remedy, and it is set to release on 17 June 2025, for PlayStation 5, Windows and Xbox Series X/S.
+FBC: Firebreak – Developed and published by Remedy Entertainment, FBC: Firebreak is a 3-player cooperative third-person shooter in which players will uncover clandestine activities within the mysterious Federal Bureau of Control.
+The game takes place six years after the events in Control, another game from Remedy Entertainment.
+The game is based on a group of soldiers called Firebreak.
+Remedy’s first multiplayer game Control: Ascent is scheduled to come out on 17 June 2025, for PlayStation 5, Windows and Xbox Series X/S.

 Story and Setting